Country Living in a Cariboo Valley

 a tightly planted row of beans in a garden

-5. Look for varieties that maximize space
+5. Look for Varieties that Maximize Space

 Plants grow differently.
 Some grow bushy while others grow more constricted.
 Good examples of bushy plants include cabbages, cauliflowers and broccoli.

+Example of plants that maximize space include carrots, onions or radishes.
+Prioritize those that maximize space.
 And plant closely together – you can always thin some plants later after early harvesting.
 This will make room for the rest of the plants to continue growing.

 trays of seedling plants sit by a window.

-6. Plant your seedlings indoors
+6. Plant your Seedlings Indoors

 Get a jump start on the garden season.
 Instead of creating a seedling bed outside, consider doing it indoors and then transplanting to the garden you prepare outside.
+Meanwhile, get your garden bed ready by amending the soil if needed.
+Well composted manure or bagged compost will help build soil health.

 You may also consider buying seedlings from a nursery and then transplanting.
+Some good crops to start indoors: brussels sprouts, peppers, celery, cauliflower, cabbage, and broccoli.

 vegetables growing in a small garden plot

-7. Use railings for planters
+7. Use Railings for Planters

 spinach, carrots and lettuce growing in garden rows